Military Engineer Services (India): History

-The MES, established as a construction agency, is a pillar of the Corps of Engineers of the Indian Army supporting engineering development for the armed forces.
-Although it was established as a military organisation, civilians may serve as officers and support staff.
-The MES is one of India's largest government construction and maintenance organisations, with an annual budget of about ₹13,000 crore.
-It is responsible for strategic and operational infrastructure such as roads, homes, and offices for all three services and associated organisations of the Ministry of Defence.
-MES was created and brought under control of an Engineer-in-Chief on 26 September 1923 by the Secretary of State of India, unifying Royal Corps of Engineers personnel and civilian staff.
+The MES, established as a construction agency during British period, is a civilian organization with officers of the Corps of Engineers of the Indian Army joining as temporary attachments supporting engineering development for the armed forces.
+Although it was established as a military organization, later converted as civilian engineering organization during British era, army combatant from Corps of Engineer may serve as officers and support staff.
+The MES is one of India's largest government construction and maintenance organizations, with an annual budget of about ₹13,000 crore.
+It is responsible for strategic and operational infrastructure such as roads, homes, and offices for all three services and associated organizations of the Ministry of Defence.
+MES was created and brought under the control of an Engineer-in-Chief on 26 September 1923 by the Secretary of State of India, unifying Royal Corps of Engineers personnel and civilian staff.
 The Engineer-in-Chief advises the Ministry of Defence and its services on operational and peacetime construction activities.
 The department is responsible for the design, construction, and maintenance of all Army, Navy, and Air Force infrastructure.
 It designs works which are executed through contracts under the supervision of officers and staff (qualified civilians and Corps of Engineers officers).
 To integrate the work, a multi-disciplinary team of civil, electrical, and mechanical engineers, architects, structural designers, quantity surveyors, and contract specialists plan, design, and supervise infrastructure assets.
 The department's civilian staff is divided into four main categories: engineers, surveyors, architects (all qualified engineers), and administrative staff.

 The organisation was created over 200 years ago to maintain civilian and military infrastructure.
 It was part of the army as the Public Works Department (PWD), controlled by the Indian Corps of Engineers (in turn overseen by a military board), until the 18th century.
 The PWD was subjected to civilian control in 1851, though it remained responsible for military and civil works.
 In 1881, the PWD's military-related works were segregated and transferred to the military department under a director general (a rank created in 1889).
 A 1919–1920 Army of India committee allocated military works to the quartermaster general, and sapper/miner-related works to the Chief of the General Staff.
 These were combined under an Engineer-in-Chief in September 1923.

 MES Day is celebrated on 26 September every year.
 Its 90th anniversary was celebrated on 26 September 2012, with the theme "Cementing a Bond with Users".